Facility Standards Medical Insurance|Kano General Hospital

 • Convalescent Rehabilitation Ward Inpatient Fee 1

-At our hospital, upon admission, the attending physician and other relevant staff collaboratively develop an individualized care plan for each patient.
-This plan is provided to the patient in writing within 7 days of admission.
+At our hospital, the attending physician and relevant staff prepare an individualized care plan for each patient after admission.

 Nursing Staff Configuration